oluwasegun03/alx-pre_course/README.md

-hello, my name is oluwasegun oriolowo and im really i love with software engineer
+My name is Oluwasegun Oriolowo
+I am a software engineer with alx